KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Proxy-Article.md

 ## Extensions

-Since **UITextDocumentProxy** extensions are not included in the generated documentation, here is a list of extensions that you get access to by just importing KeyboardKit:
+KeyboardKit extends the native **UITextDocumentProxy** type with a lot of additional capabilities.
+Here's a list of extensions that you get access to by just importing KeyboardKit:

 ### Autocomplete